blueOkiris/sos/README.md

 - File browser (bc therer aren't any flatpak file browsers out there)
 - Application launcher

-## Building Custom Iso

-Dependencies:
-- Arch Linux
-- archiso

-1. Copy `/usr/share/archiso/configs/releng` to somewhere (Note: it's a directory)
-2. Clone this repo into the `airootfs/root/` subfolder
-3. Run `sudo mkarchiso <path to custom releng folder>`

 ## Installing

 __Getting the Installer:__

-You can grab an iso from Releases or make it yourself (above).
+You can grab an iso from Releases or make it yourself (below).

 Here you can learn how to burn and boot a live iso